 We have been working on educating various constituencies about health care information management standards and health care reform and today we were mentioned in the Wall Street Journal regarding ICD-10.

-Writing for the WSJ, Brian Gormley writes,
+Writing for the WSJ, Brian Gormley writes, You can read the full post on the Wall Street Journal here:

 Some venture-backed information-technology companies that serve hospitals and health insurers are getting a boost from what analysts call the